United Breast Cancer Foundation. “Alice” tells me it helps women with financial assistance for things like mammograms. She needs a donation.

 Here in Nevada, a 2013 state law requires the Nevada Secretary of State’s office to post a full financial report or IRS Form 990 for most registered soliciting charities–which UBCF certainly is–on its own website, from which these depressing financial numbers could be found.
 But the office refuses to post complete filings for any charity, leaving Nevada residents in the dark.
 That’s why I had to go to New York to get the documents.

 The UBCF is something of a family business.
 According to filings, Audrey’s father, Nicholas Mastroianni, is treasurer and a director.
-Audrey’s brother, Nicholas Mastrioanni II, sometimes listed as Nicholas Mastrioanni Jr., is secretary and a director.
+Audrey’s brother, Nicholas Mastroianni II, sometimes listed as Nicholas Mastroianni Jr., is secretary and a director.
 There are no independent outside directors.

 Which leads me to the promised Trump connection.
 According to an article last year by the Center for Investigative Reporting–which co-authored that worst-charities list–Nick Jr. in 2012 partnered with Trump son-in-law Jared Kushner to finance a Trump-branded building in Jersey City, N.J., by raising tens of millions of dollars from rich Chinese investors who then would qualify for a U.S. visa called the EB-5.
 It became a controversial project, especially after Kushner took a job in the White House but held on to that investment.
 An earlier 2014 story in Fortune Magazine detailed Nick Jr.’s checkered business career.